 Your rights are extremely limited in a situation involving expedited removal.
 The best way to prevent this type of situation is to go through the inspection process as required at the border.
 You can use the following suggestions to make the process run more smoothly.

 Although your rights are limited in an expedited removal situation, you may still be able to do something about it.
-The Salt Lake City immigration attorneys on our team can help.
-Contact Familia America to learn more.
+The Salt Lake City immigration attorney and legal professionals on our team can help.
+Contact Familia America to learn more .